linode/docs/docs/guides/tools-reference/basics/how-to-use-linux-environment-variables/index.md

 ## Persisting Environment Variables

-If you want your variable to persist even after you close the shell session — maybe even between users, then you can set that environment variable permanently.
+You can set the environment variable permanently even after you close the shell session — maybe even between users.

 To do so, you need to add the appropriate `export` command to one of the shell configuration files.